hanyseyedy/final-cs50-web/README.md

 after login click on the "create post" button on the top of page.
 Then you will enter the post creation page.

 - in "title field" must be insert your post title.
 - in "content field" must be insert your post or article content.
-This field includes an advanced editor where you can insert any type of content such as text, table, video, photo, etc.
 - in "Thumbnail field" must be insert primary Image URL your post.
 - In the category field, you must choose the category related to your post.
 Note that different categories must be created through the Django admin section.